rchurch4/quotes/README.md

 **“Time is an illusion.
 Lunchtime doubly so.”** - Douglas Adams

+### Technology

+**"The machine does not isolate man from the great problems of nature but plunges him more deeply into them."** - Antoine de Saint-Exupery

 ### Other

 **"Wit beyond measure is man's greatest treasure."** - J.K.
 Rowling